 If you’re thinking of planning a trip to the famous Barracuda point dive site in Sipadan, go between the months of April and September and make your vacation truly one to remember by watching the Green Hawksbill turtles come ashore.
 Different seasons bring completely different weather conditions as well as marine life.

-The temperatures of the water tend to fluctuate during the year so this is why it is always good to check the average water temperature for the time of year when you are planning to go on your scuba diving trip.
+The temperatures of the water tend to fluctuate during the year so this is why it is always good to check the average water temperature for the time of year when you are planning to go on your scuba diving vacation.
 This will also help you know what thickness your wetsuit needs to be.

 3. Make Sure You Pack Smart

-Pssttt… Are you looking for a new scuba gear bag for your next trip?
+Psst… Are you looking for a new scuba gear bag for your next trip?
 Here are our top 3 best sellers;

 - Large Trolley Bag